 As a service to students, Summer Sessions provides information on alternative housing options not owned by or affiliated with the University.
 The University does not endorse any housing and does not guarantee the service or quality of service offered.

 Beware of internet housing scams

 More information about housing scams and where to report them can be found on the UCPD Avoiding Scams page.
-If you believe that a housing offer you have received might be a scam, please make a Summer Sessions advising appointment here and select the Housing Consultation option before signing a lease agreement or wiring money.
+If you believe that a housing offer you have received might be a scam, please make a Summer Sessions advising appointment here before signing a lease agreement or wiring money.
 Our advisors will be more than happy to assist you with any questions you may have.

 If you have specific questions about on-campus housing or have already applied, please reach out to email@example.com directly to learn more or to inquire about the status of your application.

-If you would like to speak to an adviser about your housing search for the summer, you can make a Summer Sessions advising appointment here and select the Housing Consultation option.
+If you would like to speak to an adviser about your housing search for the summer, you can make a Summer Sessions advising appointment here.